-Two landmark studies report on success of using image-guided brachytherapy to treat cervical cancerApril 20th, 2013 in Cancer /
+Two landmark studies report on success of using image-guided brachytherapy to treat cervical cancerApril 20, 2013 in Medicine & Health / Cancer

 Geneva, Switzerland: Two large, landmark radiotherapy studies have shown that it is possible to treat cervical cancer effectively with high doses specifically adapted to each tumour, and with fewer serious side-effects to the surrounding normal organs.